geek-cookbook/geek-cookbook/manuscript/recipes/archivebox.md

 ### Initalizing Archivebox

-Once you have created a docker-compose file you will need to run the following command to configure archivebox and create an account
+Once you have created the docker file you will need to run the following command to configure archivebox and create an account.
-`docker-compose run archivebox init --setup`
+`docker run -v /var/data/archivebox:/data -it archivebox/archivebox init --setup`

 ## Serving